2021-2024 Water and wastewater rates

 Why is Ingersoll's rates so high compared to Tillsonburg - Ingersoll is a very compact system by comparison with a population density of around 1,000/sq km versus 710/ sq km in Tillsonburg.

-The outlier asked over 3 years ago
+The outlier asked about 4 years ago

 Rates in Ingersoll are higher than in Tillsonburg primarily because of two factors: